briansimpo/djangospice-framework/README.md

     )
 ```

-The module can then use other djangospice_framework infrastructure for events, notifications, UI, HTTP responses, tables, files, and other common functionality.
+The module can then use other `djangospice-framework` infrastructure for events, notifications, UI, HTTP responses, tables, files, and other common functionality.

 The result is a module that contains primarily **business/domain logic**, rather than infrastructure boilerplate.